 This matters because sheen affects more than appearance.
 It also affects how easy the surface is to wipe down, how strongly marks show, and how much wall texture or patching becomes visible once the paint dries.

-Matte vs Low Sheen for Normal Walls
+How Do Matte and Low Sheen Compare for Normal Walls?

 Matte paint finish

 The downside is that some matte coatings are less forgiving when it comes to repeated cleaning, especially in high-traffic family areas.
+The Master Painters Association recommends matching the finish to the room’s function and wear level to avoid premature paint deterioration.

 Low sheen paint finish